chnm/model-articles/content/articles/blocknewman.md

 {{% notation title="The Methodological Challenge" %}}
-The methodology section shrank in revised versions of the essay because discussions of technological processes and seemed to lead to confusion and, most early readers were not particularly interested in how the technological sausage was made.
+The methodology section shrank in revised versions of the essay because discussions of technological processes seemed to lead to confusion and, most early readers were not particularly interested in how the technological sausage was made.
 It was a challenge, especially when topic modeling was so new, to describe it in terms historians would understand, so we went with a